harrisondnash/Election_Analysis/README.md

 ## How this could be used

-Summary statement: the electoral commision could potentially use this script to make the follow modifications, for any election:
+Summary statement: the electoral commision could potentially use the following scripts to predict eldection results, both high and low.

 Line 115